Glowstick0017/abiotic-factor-linux-docker/README.md

 # Abiotic Factor Linux Docker (ARM64)
 For operating a dedicated server in Docker on ARM64 architecture (such as Apple Silicon Macs, ARM64 Linux servers, etc.).
-The container runs the native Linux server binaries directly without Wine.
+The container uses QEMU emulation for SteamCMD and will run Linux server binaries (with emulation if needed).

 ## Requirements
 - ARM64-compatible host system (Apple Silicon Mac, ARM64 Linux server, etc.)
-- Docker with ARM64 support
+- Docker with ARM64 support and buildx enabled
+- QEMU emulation support (automatically installed in the container)

+**Important Notes**:
+- SteamCMD runs through x86 emulation via QEMU since SteamCMD doesn't have native ARM64 support
-- SteamCMD must support downloading Linux ARM64 binaries for Abiotic Factor
+- This version will attempt to download Linux server binaries for Abiotic Factor

-**Note**: This version requires that Abiotic Factor provides native Linux ARM64 server binaries.
-If the game only provides x86_64 Linux binaries, you may need to use emulation or a different approach.
+- If the game only provides x86_64 Linux binaries, they will also run through emulation
+- Performance may be reduced compared to native x86_64 due to emulation overhead

 ## Setup
 1. Create a new empty directory in any location with enough storage space.